Need for Speed II: Reception

 Need for Speed II was met with mixed reviews.
 Aggregating review websites GameRankings and Metacritic gave the PlayStation version 71.39% and 71/100 and the PC version 68.25%.
 Critics were universally impressed with the selection of expensive cars and the huge number of tracks.
 However, most found that other issues interfered with enjoyment of the game.
 IGN, for instance, remarked that "All the right elements are there – cool cars, inventive tracks, decent control – but the execution has been seriously flawed by poor graphics and frame rate."
 The most commonly cited problem with the graphics was the high amount of pop-in, which Next Generation said "is actually irritating enough to obfuscate what could be a good time."
 The Official PlayStation Magazine said the game had "atrocious handling" and that it soon got boring.
 Several critics noted, usually in the form of a complaint, that the game's handling requires players to frequently brake during turns.

 There was considerable disagreement over the game's blend of realistic and arcade-style racing.
-In Electronic Gaming Monthly, Kraig Kujawa and Dean Hager's criticism of the game stemmed from its being easier to play and therefore less realistic than its predecessor.
-Kujawa added that the game "has been given an arcade edge that simply doesn't fit.
+In Electronic Gaming Monthly, Kraig Kujawa and Dean Hager's criticism of the game stemmed from it being easier to play and therefore less realistic than its predecessor.
+Kujawa added the game "has been given an arcade edge that simply doesn't fit.
 The cartoony-looking graphics are subpar because they ruin the realistic feel of driving these real, exotic cars."
 GamePro, however, stated the reverse, that the gameplay was too realistic to appeal to fans of arcade-style racing, and could only be recommended to players who enjoyed games like Formula 1 and the original Need for Speed.
 GameSpot's Glenn Rubenstein offered a third opinion, saying it provides a unique middle-ground between realism and arcade-style by allowing players to drive real cars with realistic handling into exotic populated areas.
 He also praised the music and sound effects, and while acknowledging the issues with the graphics, he found them overall impressive, and concluded Need for Speed II to be "the PlayStation's slickest racer yet".

 The PC version was slightly less well-received.
 An issue was that the game required a fast computer at the time, to display the graphics at the highest setting.
-A reviewer for Computer and Video Games didn't appreciate the combination of super realist cars being driven on fantasy tracks and thought that the crashes "look and feel wrong".
-Tasos Kaiafas of GameSpot liked the game but felt most of the roads were "outrageous" and that the cars would be unfamiliar to many.
+A reviewer for Computer and Video Games did not appreciate the combination of super realistic cars being driven on fantasy tracks and thought that the crashes "look and feel wrong".
+Tasos Kaiafas of GameSpot liked the game, but felt most of the roads were "outrageous" and that the cars would be unfamiliar to many.
 An Adrenaline Vault review described the game as a "good overall driving experience" with easy installation, realistic sound effects and both an excellent interface and music.

 A 2007 retrospective review in The Game Goldies praised the crisper graphics, smoother animation, rich colors and increased detail compared to the original.